-For now, the folder we're interested in is src, where our application lives.
+For now, the folder we're interested in is src, where we'll put our custom application code.
 Let's take a look at what was created there:

 Using your favorite text editor, let's open index.html.
 You should see this code: